 Please refer to the HBU web site Health Services for current information on immunization and health record requirements.
+Students requesting a copy of meningitis vaccine records should contact the Office of the Registrar.

-Noise Policy
+Noise

 In a community environment, the right to participate in or enjoy a particular activity ends when that activity or by-product infringes on the rights of others, particularly their right to sleep, study, or spend time in a peaceful setting.
 It expected that students be aware of how their actions may be affecting others and maintain reasonable noise levels 24 hours a day.
 Thus, music and noise may not be projected from residence hall rooms, classrooms, or vehicles to any other area of the building or to the outside of the building unless permission has been granted from the Office of University Events and Conferences or the Office of Student Life.